 How do we communicate these self-locating beliefs?
 The standard picture of communication says, very roughly, that we exchange information by simply passing it on, from speaker's head to hearer's head.
 But this widely endorsed picture is in conflict with self-locating belief.
 If I believe that I am hungry, and I say to you, 'I am hungry,' you do not come to believe the content I believe.
 For that would be for you to believe that you are hungry.
-Instead you come to believe a content about me, namely that I am hungry.
+Instead you come to believe another content, namely that I am hungry.

 The conflict at hand suggests that we reject either the natural standard picture of communication or the elegant Lewisian account of self-locating belief.
 I will argue that neither is necessary.
 I will begin by stating the self-locating account of belief and other attitudes (§2), the received picture of linguistic communication (§3), and the conflict between these two views (§4).
-Then I will show that the multicentered worlds view affords an attractive reconciliation of the two views, and I will develop the multicentered worlds view in a broadly Stalnakerian picture of communication (§§5-11).
-Along the way, I will propose a suitable semantics for pronouns ('I', 'you') and predicates of personal taste ('tasty', 'fun') that delivers multicentered worlds content (§§7, 8), and I will discuss the pragmatics of discourse about matters of taste (§§9-11).
+Then I will show that the sequenced worlds view affords an attractive reconciliation of the two views, and I will develop the sequenced worlds view in a broadly Stalnakerian picture of communication (§§5-11).
+Along the way, I will propose a suitable semantics for pronouns and predicates of personal taste that delivers sequenced worlds content (§§7, 8), and I will discuss the pragmatics of discourse about matters of taste (§§10, 11).
+I will close by pointing out some open issues (§12).

-2 Centered Content
+2 Contered Content

-De se attitudes are thoughts about oneself when one thinks about oneself in the firstperson way.
-They are thoughts one would typically express with a sentence containing a 1st-personal pronoun ('I', 'me', 'my').3 David Lewis famously argued that the objects of de se attitudes cannot be understood as possible worlds propositions.
+De se attitudes are thoughts about oneself when one thinks about oneself in the first-person way.
+They are thoughts one would typically express with a sentence containing a $I^{st}$ -personal pronoun ('I', 'me', 'my').
+David Lewis famously argued that the objects of de se attitudes cannot be understood as possible worlds propositions.
 Rather, he suggested, their contents must be (or determine) sets of centered worlds.
-A centered world is a possible world 'centered' on an individual inhabiting the world at a time.
-Just like possible worlds can be understood as ways the world might be, centered worlds can be understood as
+A centered world is a possible world 'centered' on an individual inhabiting the world at some time.
+Just like possible worlds can be understood as ways the world might be, centered worlds can be understood as ways one might be in the world, as possible locations in logical space, or as perspectives one might have on the world.
+A centered world can be represented by an ordered triple $\langle w, t, x \rangle$ consisting of a world w, a time t, and an individual x inhabiting w at t.
+The triple determines the individual's spatiotemporal location in w and every other fact concerning the individual in w at t, including her attitudes towards matters of taste.
+The content of my belief that I am